home-assistant/home-assistant.io/source/_components/climate.dyson.markdown

 logo: dyson.png
 ha_category: Climate
 ha_iot_class: "Cloud Polling"
-ha_release: 0.77
+ha_release: 0.81
 ---

 The `dyson` climate platform allows you to control your Dyson Pure Hot+Cool Fan thermal control.
-For controlling the fan functionality, see the [dyson fan](/components/fan.dyson/) component.
+For controlling the fan functionality, see the [Dyson fan](/components/fan.dyson/) platform.

 You have first to set up the [Dyson component](/components/dyson/).